-Suppression of bone marrow function, which is usually reversible and appears to be dose dependent, should be anticipated with cladribine.
+Cladribine injection should be administered under the supervision of a qualified physician experienced in the use of antineoplastic therapy.
+Suppression of bone marrow function should be anticipated.
+This is usually reversible and appears to be dose dependent.
 Serious neurological toxicity (including irreversible paraparesis and quadriparesis) has been reported in patients who received cladribine injection by continuous infusion at high doses (4 to 9 times the recommended dose for hairy cell leukemia).
 Neurologic toxicity appears to demonstrate a dose relationship; however, severe neurological toxicity has been reported rarely following treatment with standard cladribine dosing regimens.
-Acute nephrotoxicity has been observed with high doses of cladribine (4 to 9 times the recommended dose for hairy cell leukemia), especially when given concomitantly with other nephrotoxic agents/therapies .
+Acute nephrotoxicity has been observed with high doses of cladribine (4 to 9 times the recommended dose for hairy cell leukemia), especially when given concomitantly with other nephrotoxic agents/therapies

 Cladribine belongs to the group of medicines called antimetabolites.
 It is used to treat hairy cell leukemia, a cancer of the blood and bone marrow.
 It is also sometimes used to treat other kinds of cancer, as determined by your doctor.

 Cladribine interferes with the growth of cancer cells, which are eventually destroyed.
 Since the growth of normal body cells may also be affected by cladribine, other effects will also occur.
 Some of these may be serious and must be reported to your doctor.
 Other effects may not be serious but may cause concern.
 Some effects may not occur for months or years after the medicine is used.

 Before you begin treatment with cladribine, you and your doctor should talk about the good this medicine will do as well as the risks of using it.

 Cladribine is to be administered only by or under the immediate supervision of your doctor.

 Before using Leustatin